 Tel: 07823 351738

 Emma graduated from King's College London with an honours degree in Biomedical Science.
 She started working in clinical research at Luton and Dunstable Hospital in 2012, and was involved in cancer trial co-ordination and set-up.
 Emma’s clinical experience includes discussing trials with patients, obtaining informed consent and performing trial assessments.
 Emma joined NHSBT CTU in 2015 as a Trial Manager and is currently working on DRIVE, PITHIA and PROGRES.

 Clinical Operations Manager

 Ana holds a PhD in neurodevelopment from University College London and a PgDip in Clinical Trials.
-She became involved in clinical trials in 2007 after previous experience in the stem-cell technologies for novel therapies at ReNeuron and pre-clinical research at GlaxoSmithKline.
-Initially Ana worked for the Haematology Trials Team at the Cambridge Cancer Trials Centre, coordinating a wide portfolio of commercial and non commercial phase I to phase III haemato-oncology clinical trials.
-Ana joined NHSBT in 2010 and was appointed as Clinical Operations Manager in September 2013.
-She is responsible for providing project management support for a portfolio of clinical trials.
+Her previous experience was gained in stem-cell technologies for novel therapies at ReNeuron and pre-clinical research at GlaxoSmithKline.
+Ana co-ordinated a wide portfolio of commercial and non commercial phase I to phase III haemato-oncology clinical trials for the Cambridge Cancer Trials Centre before joining CTU in 2010.
+She was appointed Clinical Operations Manager September 2013 with responsibilities for project management support for a portfolio of clinical trials.